 I am a PhD Candidate at the Department of Social psychology at Tilburg University.

 For my PhD project, I aim to investigate people’s emotional and behavioral responses to ostracism.
 Ostracism - being excluded and ignored - has a powerful influence on people’s well-being.
 To cope with this stressful social event, people may show different types of behavior including prosocial, antisocial and withdrawal responses.
 Crucially, little is known about when and why people cope in a prosocial or antisocial manner or by seeking solitude.
-I address this puzzle by integrating insights from ostracism theory, person perception, functional accounts of emotions, and recent advances in physiological and behavioral measures.
+I address this puzzle by integrating insights from ostracism theory, person perception, emotions, and recent advances in physiological and behavioral measures.

 Research